septract/facc-workshop/index.md

 title: Formal Approaches to Certifying Compliance (FACC)
 ---

-A workshop on applying formal methods tools and techniques to certification and compliance problems.
+A proposed workshop on applying formal methods tools and techniques to certification and compliance problems.

 ### Organizers